kilar95/Data-Analysis---Cyclistics-/README.md

 * 202112-divvy-tripdata

 Since Cyclistics is a fictional company, the 2021 data used for this project comes from Divvy, a bike-sharing company that operates in Chicago.
-Furthemore, the data used has been made available by Motivate International Inc, under this [license](https://ride.divvybikes.com/data-license-agreement).
+The data used has been made available by Motivate International Inc, under this [license](https://ride.divvybikes.com/data-license-agreement).

 Data includes monthly historical trip data from **January 2021** to **December 2021**, organized in csv files.
 Each csv files contains structured data with 13 colomuns and a variable number of rows.
 It also complies with ROCCC standards.